Getting started with wp-graphql-content-blocks

 import { WordPressBlocksViewer } from '@faustwp/blocks';

-import flatListToHierarchical from '../utilities/flatListToHierarchical';
+import { flatListToHierarchical } from '@faustwp/core';

 ...

-const { contentBlocks } = props.data.post;
+const { editorBlocks } = props.data.post;

-const blocks = flatListToHierarchical(contentBlocks);
+const blocks = flatListToHierarchical(editorBlocks);

-<WordPressBlocksViewer contentBlocks={blocks} />
+<WordPressBlocksViewer blocks={blocks} />

 ...

-Currently the nodeId
+Currently the clientId

 field is only unique per request and is not persisted anywhere.
 If you perform another request each block will be assigned a new nodeId